 Every Cinemalaya season, I'm always one of those who'd just pick randomly and think, "Surprise me."
 Truth be told, when I was picking a movie last Monday, I was looking at the title with less people in the theaters.
 Probably because part of me likes rooting for the underdog, while another part of me just hates crowded theaters.
 So when I picked Sundalong Kanin, I wasn't quite sure what I was in for.

 Dr. B.M.V.
 Lapa is crazy cat lady, a behavioral scientist, an indie game producer and has been a web author since 1997.
-Her vocation is teaching, so she is an associate professorial lecturer at De La Salle-College of Saint Benilde and a Higher Education Professional at Asia Pacific College.
+Her vocation is teaching, so she is a Full Professorial Lecturer at De La Salle-College of Saint Benilde and a Higher Education Professional at Asia Pacific College.

 Contact me via my Facebook page